Catastrophe in Elastic Tensegrity Frameworks: Algebraic reformulation

 In this section, we transfer questions about the stability of elastic tensegrity frameworks into an algebraic problem.
 The motivation is as follows.
 The computation of $\mathcal{S}_y$ is in general a very hard problem since the points in $\mathcal{S}_y$ are \textit{all} local minima of a constrained optimization problem.
 Thus, standard optimization methods are not sufficient since they yield in each run at most one local minimum and cannot provide guarantees to find all local minima.
 In contrast, if we work with systems of polynomial equations we can apply tools from numerical nonlinear algebra to obtain all solutions.
 This is discussed in more detail in Section \ref{section:algebraic-computations}.

 In the following, let $([n],E)$ be an elastic tensegrity framework with variables $p,\ell,r,c$ from (\ref{definition:variable-names}) partitioned into the internal parameters $x \in X \simeq \C^{m_1}$ and the control parameters $y \in Y \simeq \C^{m_2}$.
+Compared to the previous section we now work over the complex numbers and the real numbers both.
+This will allow us to use homotopy continuation in Section \ref{section:algebraic-computations} to find all critical points of the optimization problem.
+It also allows us to use the degree of an algebraic set.
+If $A$ is any subset of some $\C^m$ then let $A_\R$ denote the points with real-valued coordinates.
+Finally, we will sometimes refer to \emph{general} $a \in A$, by which we mean that $a$ lies outside some algebraic subset of $A$, i.e., $a$ lies in some Zariski-open subset of $A$.

-Compared to the previous section we now work over the complex numbers.
-Let $\Omega$ be an affine subvariety of the control parameters $Y$ we wish to manipulate with controls $y(t) \in \Omega$.
-Why an affine subvariety?
+Let $\Omega$ be a smooth algebraic subset of the control parameters $Y$ we wish to manipulate with controls $y(t) \in \Omega$.
 This allows us, among other things, to consider movement of a node constrained to motion in a sphere, perhaps determined by a rigid bar.
-We denote by $\Omega_{\mathbb{R}}$ the real part of $\Omega$ and assume that the dimension of $\Omega_{\mathbb{R}}$ and $\Omega$ coincide.
 We introduce variables $\delta_{ij}$ for $ij \in C$ to eliminate the square roots in the potential energies $q_{ij}$.
 For $ij \in E$, let